15 August 1975 Bangladeshi coup d'état: Aftermath: Revolt, counter coup and trial

+Revolt and Counter-coup

+Abdul Kader Siddique divided 17,000 soldiers into 7 fronts and waged a revolt against the military junta.
+104 fighters were killed and hundreds were injured.
 On 3 November 1975, the situation had grown tense with some officers of the Bangladesh Army led by Brigadier General Khaled Mosharraf and Colonel Shafaat Jamil launching a coup to remove the mutineers and restore order to the Army.
 Justice Abu Sadat Mohammad Sayem replaced Khandaker Moshtaque as president and Mosharraf was made the chief of army staff.
 The mutineers in the morning had killed former president Syed Nazrul Islam, former prime minister Tajuddin Ahmed and ministers M Mansur Ali and AHM Qamruzzaman in Dhaka Central Jail where they were locked up since the mutiny on 15 August.
 Zia was placed under house arrest.
 On 4 November the mutineers were provided safe passage to Bangkok.

 On 7 November 1975, Khaled Mosharraf was killed in another coup that restored Ziaur Rahman to the chief of army staff.
 The coup was led by the revolutionary soldier's organisation and Colonel Abu Taher.
 Taher himself was executed for the killing of Khaled under the government formed by Major General Zia on 21 July 1976, in order to restore discipline in the Army and prevent any further coups.

-In 1976, the military regime of Bangladesh provided the coup plotters with diplomatic jobs.
-AKM Mohiuddin Ahmed was made the second secretary of the embassy in Algeria, AM Rashed Chowdhury was made the consulate general in Jeddah in Saudi Arabia, S.H.M.B Noor Chowdhury was made the second secretary in the embassy in Tehran, Shariful Haque Dalim was made the first secretary to the embassy in Beijing, and Abdul Aziz Pasha was made the first secretary to the embassy in Buenos Aires, Argentina.
+In 1976, the military government of Bangladesh provided the coup plotters with diplomatic jobs.
+A. K. M. Mohiuddin Ahmed was made the second secretary of the embassy in Algeria, Rashed Chowdhury was made the consulate general in Jeddah in Saudi Arabia, S. H. M. B. Noor Chowdhury was made the second secretary in the embassy in Tehran, Shariful Haque Dalim was made the first secretary to the embassy in Beijing, and Abdul Aziz Pasha was made the first secretary to the embassy in Buenos Aires, Argentina.
 They held the positions until 1996, when the Bangladesh Awami League formed the government and recalled them to Bangladesh.
 They refused to comply and as a result were fired from their positions.